 iOS 13: The biggest new features

-The headlining new feature, and perhaps the most apparent visual change made to iOS since iOS 7, is the addition of a true, system-wide dark mode.
+The headline new feature - and perhaps the most apparent visual change made to iOS since iOS 7 - is the addition of a true, system-wide dark mode.
 It's completely black, and all of Apple’s first-party apps are supported.
 Even notifications and the dock get these new dark colours.

-It's been a feature that many an Apple fan has longed for, for quite some time, and the implementation is great because it's not some weak attempt at being darker - like using grey or a navy blue.
+The implementation is great because it's not some weak attempt at being darker - like using grey or a navy blue.
 It's black.
-It's only black, and a little dark grey here and there to differentiate fields within the Settings app, the calendar and a few other preinstalled Apple apps.
+It's only black, and a little dark grey here and there to diffeentiate fields within the Settings app, the calendar and a few other preinstalled Apple apps.

 Apple has merged its Find My Friends and Find My iPhone apps into a single app called Find My.
 All of Apple’s tracking tools are in one place, so you can locate both missing devices and loved ones using the same interface.
 The new app can also locate devices that are offline - by sending a secure Bluetooth beacon to other Apple devices, then relaying it back to Apple, and to you.